-Of all the costs your restaurants generate, your food is one of the biggest — and one of the riskiest.
+Of all the costs your restaurants generate, your food is one of the largest.

 The cost of the food you serve can be affected by so many different outside influences, some of them more obvious, like the rise and fall of fuel costs or the effects of good or bad weather.
 Others are less so, like the sudden pop-culture status of a particular food (think avocados, bubble tea, or cupcakes).